There are 3 Chiron archetypes: the Wounded Healer, the Shaman, and the Alchemist.

 The Shaman describes our attempts to heal the wound.
 Ultimately, we heal the wound when we accept it and integrate it within us.

 The Alchemist: in this phase, we transcend the wound and turn it into something greater.
 No one is born an Alchemist.
-We firstly need to go through and learn from the previous phases – only then we are able to transform the wound into a gift.
+We first need to go through and learn from the previous phases – only then we are able to transform the wound into a gift.

 Becoming an Alchemist is not about trying to heal the wound.
 You know you are an Alchemist when there is no more conflict.
 This phase is about effortlessly shining out your light.
 It is about giving back and healing others, from a place of awareness and compassion.

-My client Tom was born with Chiron in the 10th house, the house of status, career, and the role you choose to play in the world.
+Tom was born with Chiron in the 10th house, the house of status, career, and the role you choose to play in the world.
 His grandfather and father were very successful businessmen and powerful leaders.
 In the first 48 years of his life, this is exactly what he tried to become.
-He graduated from a top university, got a job in a top company and worked hard to climb the corporate ladder.
+He graduated from a top university, got a job in a top company, and worked hard to climb the corporate ladder.
 He didn’t want to disappoint his father.

 But no matter how hard he tried, he never reached the top.
 Yes, he was earning a top salary, and he even became an advisor to the board of management, but he never became a leader himself.
 He was in fact intimidated by power and always struggled when he tried to assert himself.